SpaceClouds42/fabricommunity.github.io/README.md

 useful to most writers - but the capability is there if it's needed.

 Working with templates is described in the **As a designer** section below.
 However, Markdown files have access to an additional variable, `meta`, which contains the metadata that was defined within the front matter at the top of the file.
 However, note that Markdown files with unsupported metadata in the front matter will fail to parse, so you can't add any _extra_ data to the front matter.

 ## As a designer

 As well as the documents and articles that make up the majority of the site's contents, this repository contains the plain HTML and assets that are used to structure and style the site.
 Thus, as a designer, you are able to work in the following ways:

 * Using plain HTML (`.html`) or Pebble-templated HTML (`.html.peb`) files in the `site` folder, which will be rendered as part of the site's contents similarly to the Markdown-format files.
 * By writing Pebble templates to be used by other documents and files in the `site` folder, which you can place in `.html.peb` files in the `templates` folder.
 Templates should follow the same `lower-kebab-case` naming convention as the documents, as described above.
 * By working with static assets, which are stored in the `static` folder.
 By convention:

     * All CSS files should be placed in `static/css`.
     * All images should be placed in `static/images`.
     * All JavaScript scripts should be placed in `static/js`.

 **Note:** Document-based templates (within files in the `site` folder) are currently unable to `include` other templates.
 If you think you have a solution for this, please raise an issue or open a pull request on [the static site generator repo](https://github.com/FabriCommunity/SSG).

 ### Templating

 As mentioned before, the static site generator makes use of [Pebble templates](https://pebbletemplates.io/).
 These allow for re-use of HTML, which helps to keep the repository clean and easy to understand.

-The following variables are available to all Pebble templates:
+The following variables are available to all Pebble templates, including in Markdown files:

-* `navigation` - a Navigation `Root` object, containing a variable number of `children`.
-Children are `Node` objects, which contain `path` and `title` properties, and optionally may themselves contain `children`.
+* `navigation` - a Navigation `Root` object, containing the `currentPath` string, and a variable number of `nodes`.
+  Nodes are `Node` objects, which contain `path` and `title` properties, and optionally may themselves contain `children` (which are also `Node` objects).

 The following variables are available to Pebble templates within the `templates` folder only: